CLOUD2GO/auth-z/.github/README.md

 interface RequestMethods {
     /**
      * Checks if the current user has the given permissions in any context.
-     */
+     * Checks for fully qualified permissions, such as `Scope.Action.?Resource` */
     hasPermissions: (...permissions: string[]) => boolean;
     /**